Katidian/stock-analysis/README.md

     Dim TickerEndingPrices(12) As Single
 ```

 I also mistakenly tried to use TickerIndex instead of i in the below For loop.
-This kicked up another error.
-Fixing it helped me better understand what
-exactly we're doing in a For loop and what the actual purpose of the TickerIndex variable is.
+Fixing the resulting bug helped me better understand what exactly we're doing in a For loop and what the actual purpose of the TickerIndex variable is.

 ```
 '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.